cloudfoundry/docs-deploying-cf/boshlite/deploy_cf_boshlite.html.md

 $ cf target -s test-space
 </pre>

-If you're behind a proxy, you may need to include `bosh-lite.com` to your `no_proxy` environment variable.
+If you are behind a proxy, you may need to add `bosh-lite.com` to your `no_proxy` environment variable.

 You can now run commands such as `cf push`.